damusss/mili/guide/utility.md

 ## `Scroll`

 This is an object that keeps a scroll offset and automatically clamps it.
-To update the clamp area, you need to call the `update` method passing the container's interaction or element data.
+To update the clamp area, you need to call the `update` method passing the container's interaction or element data or use the **update ID system**.
 The grid data overflow is used internally to clap the scroll.

 To see the scroll, you need to use the `get_offset` method, and passing the result to the children's offset style.
 You can update or set the scroll offset with the `scroll` and `set_scroll` methods (automatically clamped).